yydzero/yydzero.github.io/_posts/2016-03-01-config-centos7-yum-repo.markdown

 ---

 To install dependent 3rd-party libraries, we use YUM to install them.
-But the default repo of yum on RHEL 7 is really slow, I suggest you use below yum repo from USTC or
+But the default repo of yum on CentOS 7 is really slow, I suggest you use below yum repo from USTC or
 163:

 * [USTC mirror](https://lug.ustc.edu.cn/wiki/mirrors/help/centos)